Mark Nordenberg: At Pitt

 In 1977, Nordenberg joined the faculty of the University of Pittsburgh School of Law as a visiting professor.
 He served as Dean of the School of Law from 1985 until 1993 and as Interim Provost and Senior Vice Chancellor for Academic Affairs from 1993 to 1994.
 The Pitt Board of Trustees elected him Interim Chancellor in 1995 and a year later, after completing a national search, Chancellor.

-On June 28, 2013, Nordenberg announced his retirement, to be effective August 2014, but with the intent to stay in Pittsburgh and continue to work at the University of Pittsburgh:
+On June 28, 2013, Nordenberg announced his retirement as Chancellor to be effective August 2014, but with the intent to stay in Pittsburgh and continue to work at the University of Pittsburgh:

 Institutional accomplishments

 Nordenberg is credited with initiatives that have improved the university's academic, research and athletic standing, and contributed to the renovation and expansion of the university's physical plant.